delventhalz/secret-santa-js/README.md

 ## Config

-First copy the [config.example.json](./config.example.json) file and remove the ".default" portion of the filename.
+First copy the [config.example.json](./config.example.json) file and remove the ".example" portion of the filename.
 This `config.json` file will be the basis of your Secret Santa lists, including email credentials.
 It is gitignored and should not be committed or shared anywhere.